 For some breeds such as British Blue and colour point cats, e.g. Siamese, we may recommend a slightly older age or a different op site.
 Please talk to your vet.
-608 Pet Health Club members and those with Kitten Packages will benefit from their special rates.
+608 Pet Health for Life members and those with Kitten Packages will benefit from their special rates.
 Have a look!

 What is involved in the operations?

 Telephone your local surgery to arrange a date for the operation.
 You will need to withhold food from midnight the previous evening, but leave water down until 8am.

 Pre-op check: We need to be sure that your cat is fit and well to have a general anaesthetic.
 In addition, it can be difficult to determine the sex of a kitten when they are veury small, so we like to recheck this on the day.
 This check-up is done on either the day, at the same time as a previous vaccination or examination, or at an appointment (usually) on the operation day.